couchbaselabs/Couchbase-by-Example/08-signup-and-login/08-signup-and-login.md

 # Couchbase by Example: Sign up and Login

-With the Sync Gateway API, you can create users and authenticate on the client side as a specific user to replicate the data this user has access to.
+With the Sync Gateway API, you can authenticate on the client side as a specific user to replicate the data this user has access to.
+In the case of basic authentication, the user must already exist in the Sync Gateway database.
 There are two ways to create users:

 - In the configuration file under the `users` field.
 - On the Admin REST API.